merqurio/oxigration/README.md

-# Oxigration: SQL Migration Manager
+# Oxigration: DBMS Schema Migration Manager

-Oxigration is a SQL migration manager designed to implement database schemas based on individual files defining SQL objects organized in directories.
+Oxigration is a tool for managing database schema migrations, where a DBMS (Database Management System) organizes and maintains the structure of data, and a schema defines the blueprint of how data is stored and accessed.
 This tool simplifies the process of managing and applying database schema changes across different environments.

 **Features**

+- Migrate the DBMS by applying SQL changes accurately
   - Takes DBMS objects represented in files and migrates the DBMS
-- Schemas are represented as directories
-- Each object type is stored in a directory within the schema directory with its object types
   - Tracks schema version and applied migrations
-- Supports multiple database environments
 - Generate DBMS objects source code from the DBMS
+- Supports multiple database environments and conditional logic
+- Schemas are directories, with each DBMS object type in its own subdirectory

 **Example Directory Layout**